D-Day 75th Anniversary: Trump, Macron And Other Leaders Mark A Historic Day

 "You are the pride of our nation, you are the glory of the republic, and we thank you from the bottom of our hearts," Trump told the veterans.

-Trump also noted that Allied fighters also came from Poland, Norway, Australia and other countries.
+Trump noted that Allied fighters also came from Poland, Norway, Australia and other countries.
 "They were the citizens of free and independent nations, united by their duty to their compatriots and to millions yet unborn," he said.

 The U.S. president told the stories of several veterans, including former Army medic Ray Lambert, 98, who sat on the stage behind him as Trump recounted Lambert's bravery and fortitude while serving in the 16th Infantry Regiment of the U.S. Army's 1st Infantry Division, known as "The Big Red One."